https://publicdomainreview.org/essay/laughter-in-the-time-of-cholera (long form essay)

 Laughter in the Time of Cholera

 Political instability, popular unrest, and an impending pandemic?
 Welcome to France in the early 1830s.
-Vlad Solomon explores what made Parisiens laugh in a moment of crisis through the prism of a vaudeville play.
+Vlad Solomon explores what made Parisians laugh in a moment of crisis through the prism of a vaudeville play.

 November 10, 2021